 1. The Basic Three-Scenario Template

-This is the simplest approach, with three clear scenarios: best case, worst case, and base case (most likely).
+It’s the simplest approach, with three clear scenarios: best case, worst case, and base case (most likely).
 It works well for teams just starting with scenario planning or for quick analysis.

 The structure typically includes a table with key metrics (revenue, expenses, margins) calculated for each scenario.
 The calculations are straightforward, making it accessible for anyone with basic spreadsheet skills.